compeoree/opensspro/README.md

 **Description:**

-Units are milliseconds when time is less than 10s.<br>
+Units are milliseconds when time is less than 10s.

-Time value seems offset by some random value, which seems to change after a restart of MaximDL.
-One example uses a setpoint of 6696.9s in MaximDL which produces a packet value of 0xfffe.<br>
+Time value seems offset by some random value, which appears to change after a restart of MaximDL.
+One example uses a setpoint of 6696.9s in MaximDL which produces a packet value of 0xfffe.

+When time is 8 seconds or less, MaximDL/camera takes two individual frames of equal exposure time.
+Cmd3 byte == 0x00 for first exposure and 0x01 for second exposure.
+Don't know if it's odd/even frames or full frames for each exposure (data length suggests odd/even frames).

 **Example:**